 Interrelate closely with other Baldwin Wallace University groups with similar goals.

 Cooperate with and support Alpha Sigma Lambda nationally.

-Encourage continued participation and interaction between alum and current members.
+Encourage continued participation and interaction between members and fellow students.